boryanagoncharenko/CssCoco/analysis.md

 **Source**: [MediaWiki](https://www.mediawiki.org/wiki/Manual:Coding_conventions/CSS#.21important)
 **Violations**: Violations occur when vendor specific values are not aligned vertically to the right by adding spaces between the colon and their name.
-**Actions**: Find related vendor-speicifc values; check if they are vertically aligned
+**Actions**: Find related vendor-specific values; check if they are vertically aligned

 ---
 **Description**: Indent multiline selectors.